 The greatest sin of all monsters is that of Hubris – Kirk's "monstrous ego."
 It's the sin of Satan, which is the most accurate horror story that exists.
 Because of this Hubris, monsters usually can't keep their mouths shut.
 They're compelled to tell everyone how great they are, and just how dumb are their opponents.

-Hubris is the desire to be God, and to be willing to use murder, theft and destruction to achieve that goal.
+Hubris is the desire to God, and to be willing to use murder, theft and destruction to achieve that goal.
 Some names?
 Herod, Caligula, Hitler, Stalin, Pol Pot, Mao Tse-Tung.
 They wanted power over others.
 All were perfect examples of the saying, "Power is the horse that evil rides."

 Hubris always leads to Chaos.
 That's why the Bible has the comment, "Pride goes before destruction, and a haughty spirit before a fall."
 Or as the Greeks put it, Hubris followed by Nemesis.